-This Pineapple Banana Bread is an unexpected treat ~ ripe bananas, crushed pineapple, and shredded coconut make for a dreamy cake, and don’t forget that sweet/tangy pineapple glaze!
+This Pineapple Banana Bread is an easy tropical treat ~ ripe bananas, crushed pineapple, and shredded coconut make for a dreamy loaf cake, and don’t forget that sweet/tangy pineapple glaze!

-I confess I’m a glaze-a-holic.
-At this point I feel like a quick bread is naked without one.
+I admit I’m glaze-obsessed.
+I feel like a quick bread is naked without one.
 I had leftover juice from draining the crushed pineapple, so it was a natural leap to make the glaze.
 But I did consider leaving it plain and eating it with a nice smear of whipped cream cheese.
-You make the call, either way will be good.
+You make the call, but either way your pineapple banana bread will be amazing.

 Pineapple Banana Bread